Osmosis Jones

-Osmosis Jones is a 2001 American live-action/animated buddy cop crime action comedy film written by Marc Hyman.
-Combining live-action sequences directed by the Farrelly brothers and animation directed by Piet Kroon and Tom Sito, the film stars the voices of Chris Rock, Laurence Fishburne, David Hyde Pierce, Brandy Norwood, and William Shatner alongside Molly Shannon, Chris Elliott, and Bill Murray in live-action roles.
-It follows the title character, an anthropomorphic white blood cell, as he teams up with a cold pill to protect his unhealthy human host from a deadly virus.
+Osmosis Jones is a 2001 American live-action/animated buddy cop action comedy film directed by the Farrelly brothers and written by Marc Hyman.
+The film stars the voices of Chris Rock, Laurence Fishburne, David Hyde Pierce, Brandy Norwood and William Shatner, alongside Molly Shannon, Chris Elliott and Bill Murray in live-action roles.
+It combines live-action sequences directed by the Farrelly Brothers and animated ones directed by Piet Kroon and Tom Sito.
+It follows the titular protagonist, an anthropomorphic white blood cell police officer, as he teams up with a cold pill to protect his unhealthy human host from a deadly virus he unintentionally contracted.

 The film premiered on August 7, 2001, and was released theatrically three days later.
-It received mixed reviews from critics, who praised the world building, the animation, story, and voice performances, but criticized the inconsistent tone of the live-action portions and overuse of gross-out humor.
+It received mixed reviews from critics, who praised the worldbuilding, animation, story and voice performances, but criticized the inconsistent tone of the live-action portions and overuse of gross-out humor.
 The film was also a commercial failure, grossing $14 million worldwide against a $70 million budget.
-Despite the poor financial response, the film was followed by the animated television series Ozzy & Drix, which aired on Kids' WB from 2002 to 2004.
+Despite the poor financial response, the film became a success on home video and was followed by the animated television series Ozzy & Drix, which aired on Kids' WB for two seasons and twenty-six episodes from 2002 to 2004.

 Plot

-Frank DeTorri is an unhealthy, lazy zookeeper at Sucat Memorial Zoo in Rhode Island.
-He copes with the death of his wife Maggie by overeating and foregoing basic hygiene, much to his daughter Shane's embarrassment.
-Inside his body, called the "City of Frank" by its anthropomorphic inhabitants, white blood cell Osmosis "Ozzy" Jones is a quick-witted officer of the Frank Police Department whose attempts to catch germs end up causing trouble in Frank's body.
+Frank DeTorre is an unkempt zookeeper at the Sucat Memorial Zoo in Rhode Island.
+He copes with his wife Maggie's death by overeating and foregoing basic hygiene, much to his daughter Shane's concern.
+Inside his body, white blood cell Osmosis "Ozzy" Jones is an overzealous officer of the "Frank Police Department," the body's center for responses against bodily threats.

-Desperate to be re-elected, the corrupt Mayor Phlegmming doubles down on his junk food policies, ignoring their effect on Frank's health.
-This induces Frank to eat a boiled egg that fell into a chimpanzee's habitat, allowing Thrax, a virus known as "La Muerte Roja" ("The Red Death"), to enter his body.
-To placate his secretary Leah Estrogen, Phlegmming instructs Frank to take a cold pill, Special Agent Drixenol "Drix" Drixobenzometaphedramine, who disinfects the throat but unknowingly covers up evidence of Thrax's arrival.
-Ozzy is ordered to assist Drix's investigation while Thrax takes over a gang of sweat germs run by local crime boss Scabies and attacks the dam in Frank's nose, nearly killing Drix before Ozzy rescues him.
+Facing an election against Tom Colonic, Mayor Phlegmming doubles down on his junk food policies, so he could go to a food festival in Buffalo, New York, ignoring its effects on Frank's health.
+This causes Frank to eat a boiled egg covered in chimp saliva, allowing Thrax, a deadly virus known mainly as "The Red Death," to enter his body and inflame his throat.
+Phlegmming instructs Frank to take a cold pill, Special Agent Drixenol "Drix" Drixobenzometaphedramine, who proceeds to disinfect the throat, covering up evidence of Thrax's arrival.
+Ozzy is told to assist Drix in his investigation, much to his displeasure.
+Thrax assumes leadership of a gang of sweat germs and breaks down Frank's mucus dam, nearly killing the duo and causing a runny nose.
+Ozzy tells Drix how he once caused Frank to vomit on Shane’s teacher Mrs. Boyd at a school science fair after Frank ate a contaminated oyster which led to Frank's dismissal from his previous job and Mrs. Boyd filing a restraining order against him; Frank’s brother Bob had gotten him his job at the zoo and Ozzy was suspended for unnecessary force.